richvigorito/dev-challenges/week17_page_peelers/solution/README.md

 - The **last image downloaded from page 10** did not match the **last image shown in my browser** for that page.
 - Counts still matched, but the final image differed.

 When I tested with fewer pages (1–2 or 1–5), results were correct.
 The mismatch only occurred when scraping all 10 pages.
-I frantically was comparing the dom as if for some might of been special with page 1 and 10.
+I frantically was comparing the dom as if for some bizarre reason there might of been something special about page 10.
 Ultimately I couldn’t figure out the cause in the remaining 10 minutes as I was frantically comparing doms page to page as if somehow page ten was different.
 At the 40 minute mark the interviewer ended the exercise.
 The next day, I was told they would not be moving forward.

 ## **Post-Interview Debugging**